HuaibinGE/Text-Analysis-on-Game-Review/README.md

-# Final Project in Course Data Mining: Text-Analysis-on-Game-Review
+# Text Analysis on Game Review
-This is the final project of COSC189
+This is the final project of course COSC189: Data Mining

 Author: Weiyi Wu, Boran Lu, Huaibin Ge, Mengdan Zhu

+## Purpose:
+* build a binary sentiment classifier to predict game reviews as positive and negative
+* build a topic model to explore user preferences using recommended and not recommended reviews respectively
+* generate predictive scores about games to evaluate games
 ## Data
 ### Data Scrapting
 Data was mainly scraped from [Steam Community](https://steamcommunity.com/app) and [Steam Database](https://steamdb.info/graph/)